jaksonkallio/mecono/documentation.md

 # Mecono Documentation

-## Classes
-* SelfNode: The node representing the single host node on a machine, or in a simulated environment, each simulated node.
-* Node: A remote node in the network.
-* DataChunk: A chunk of data that can be sent through the network.

 ## Terms
 * **Neighbor**: A node with hop count 1 (directly connected to self-node) is a neighbor.
 * **Ping**: Time, in milliseconds, between a sent ping chunk and a ping response.